jingweimo/academic-kickstart/content/post/AFRI2025/index.md

 ---
 title: We are receiving new competitive funding from USDA-NIFA on postharvest automation technology development for green asparagus 👋👋.
-Openinings are immediately available for PhD/MS. Contact me if you are interested.
+Openinings are immediately available for PhD/MS. Contact me asap if you are interested.
 subtitle:

 # Summary for listings and search engines